How To Rent Out Your House in Lafayette, IN

 1. Evaluate Your Property's Rental Appeal

-Before listing your home, assess its attractiveness to potential renters.
+Before listing your house, assess its attractiveness to potential renters.
 Is it conveniently located near Purdue University, major medical facilities, or bustling business districts?
-Properties close to educational institutions, employment centers, and entertainment venues typically attract more interest.
+Properties close to educational institutions, employment centers, and entertainment venues typically attract more interest and can increase rental income.

-If your home is in a desirable area, you might even consider furnishing it for short-term leases.
+If your rental property is in a desirable area, you might even consider furnishing it for short-term leases.
 This allows you to tap into the temporary housing market while keeping your options open for a future sale.

 2. Understand Indiana's Landlord-Tenant Laws

-Additionally, landlords must provide tenants with "reasonable notice" before entering the rental unit, generally 24 hours, unless it's an emergency.
+Additionally, rental property owners must provide tenants with "reasonable notice" before entering the rental unit, generally 24 hours, unless it's an emergency.

 3. Comply with Indiana Security Deposit Regulations